Great Central Railway (Nottingham)

 Length of Line:

-3 miles in recent operation (10 miles in ownership of EMRT)
+3 miles in operation in recent past (10 miles in ownership of EMRT)

 Number of Stations: